 Master of Science in Accounting Program

 The MS in Accounting (MSA) at the F.W.
-Olin Graduate School of Business is a 30-credit program (18 credits for core courses plus 12 credits for electives) that can be completed by most students in less than a year.
+Olin Graduate School of Business is a 30-credit program that prepares students to be high performing professionals in public or corporate accounting.

 The program can be completed in less than a year through two program formats - an

 accelerated format includes an intense summer core typically followed by electives while our

 traditional format allows students to take core courses with a blend of electives throughout the fall and spring semesters of an academic year.
 Babson’s program is taught by faculty who are deeply connected to practice and industry, providing students with both a rigorous and practical foundation for exciting careers in the accounting profession.

 The MS in Accounting is intended primarily for those with an accounting and/or business undergraduate degree.
 All students should have an academic foundation in Intermediate Accounting I, Intermediate Accounting II, U.S. Tax Accounting, and Managerial Accounting, as well as Auditing, Finance, and U.S. Business Law.
 If you would like to confirm that a course satisfies MSA prerequisite requirements, please email the course description, as well as a copy of your transcript and current resume to email@example.com

 Throughout the program, leading experts from Babson’s accounting, law, and management faculty will guide students through the core curriculum focused on topics such as: